Beyond MMD: Evaluating Graph Generative Models with Geometric Deep Learning: Related Works

 As an autoregressive model, GRAN has certain limitations, such as sequential generation and node ordering, which can restrict its ability to capture the global structure of the graph.
 Unlike GraphRNN, which relies on RNNs and carries hidden states during generation, GRAN uses GNNs to ensure that the generation decisions for a particular block $b_t$ are influenced by the graph's structure rather than relying on sequential hidden states.

 \paragraph{EDGE} \textit{Efficient and Degree-Guided Graph Generative model} (EDGE)~\cite{chen2023efficientdegreeguidedgraphgeneration} is a diffusion-based graph generative model.
-The main activity of EDGE is to invert the diffusion process on the edges: it starts with an empty graph (without edges) and a de-noising model adds edges progressively until a realistic graph is created.
+Like other diffusion models, EDGE is trained by learning to reverse a forward noising process.
+During training, a forward Markov chain progressively corrupts graphs by removing edges; during generation, a learned denoising model inverts this process, starting from an empty graph and adding edges progressively until a realistic graph is produced.

-Let $A^0$ be a graph from the data, EDGE defines a forward Markov chain such as:
+Following the standard diffusion model convention, let $\mathbf{A}_0$ denote the adjacency matrix of the target (clean) graph, and $\mathbf{A}_t$ the adjacency matrix at diffusion step $t$.
+EDGE defines a forward Markov chain that progressively corrupts the graph: